ccp-eva/SportTaskME22/README.md

 #### With a sliding window

-Here a sliding window with step one ised on the test videos.
+Here a sliding window with step one is used on the test videos.
 The outputs are combined in order to make decision following similar window methods.
 The models from subtask 1 are also tested (V1 Class. and V2 Class. wrt Neg VS all and Neg VS sum(all) for decision).

 ##### IoU metric